syauqy/corgyporgy/README.md

 * [Teachable Machine](https://teachablemachine.withgoogle.com/) - A fast, easy way to create machine learning models, by Google.

+* [Stanford Dogs Dataset](https://www.kaggle.com/jessicali9530/stanford-dogs-dataset) - A dog breed dataset, contains images of 120 breeds of dogs from around the world.

-If you want to learn more about Tensorflow JS and object detection model (Coco SSD), please kindly check these amazing videos
+### If you want to learn more about Tensorflow JS and object detection model (Coco SSD), please kindly check these amazing videos

 * [Machine Learning with TensorFlow in JavaScript](https://www.youtube.com/watch?v=WIHZ7kjJ35o) - by [Jason Lengstorf](https://github.com/jlengstorf) and [Jason Mayes](https://github.com/jasonmayes)